dariagridina/military-vehicle-detection/README.md

 ## Testing the Model

-1. **Run the Testing Pipeline**
-   - Open the `test.ipynb` notebook.
-   - Follow the instructions in the notebook to load the model checkpoints and run the tests.

-2. **Download Model Checkpoints**
+1. **Download Model Checkpoints**
    - Download the trained model checkpoints from Google Drive.
-Run the script in `test.ipynb` cell to download:
+Run the script to download:
    - On macOS and Linux, use:
     ```shell
     gdown 'https://drive.google.com/uc?id=1MDmKKqYyxjqgnU8b_HMauUyxvKBWa1uu'